SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 AWS Database Migration Service (DMS) pricing, 2026

 What AWS DMS actually costs across instance classes and the Serverless option.
-Per-hour replication instance pricing, the six-month free tier for new accounts, storage and egress arithmetic, DMS Serverless economics, and a worked 5 TB SQL Server to RDS scenario.
+Per-hour replication instance pricing, the first-year free tier, storage and egress arithmetic, DMS Serverless economics, and a worked 5 TB SQL Server to RDS scenario.

 AWS Database Migration Service (DMS) is the AWS-native database replication tool for cloud migrations.
 It supports both homogeneous migrations (same engine on source and target, e.g. SQL Server on-premise to RDS for SQL Server) and heterogeneous migrations (different engine on source and target, e.g. Oracle to Aurora PostgreSQL with AWS Schema Conversion Tool).
 The pricing model is per-replication-instance per-hour, plus storage and standard data transfer.
 This page is the 2026 pricing reference for DMS specifically.